Rose-OS/Desktop-Rose/README.md

 ## What is RoseOS?

-A Linux Distrubution named from a flower that symbolizes romance (and hopefully the romance you'll have with this distro ;)).
+A Linux Distribution named from a flower that symbolizes romance (and hopefully the romance you'll have with this distro ;)).

 ## Documentation